-An employee who works in California would be entitled to a weekly unemployment benefit of $400, based on his prior earnings.
-He currently earns $280 per week at his job, because his hours and pay have been cut.
+David works in California and would be entitled to a weekly unemployment benefit of $400, based on his prior earnings.
+He currently earns $280 per week at his job because his hours and pay have been cut.
 California disregards the first $25 or one-quarter of an employee's earnings (whichever is more) in calculating partial unemployment benefits.
 The state would not count one-quarter of his earnings ($70), but would subtract the rest ($210) from the weekly benefit he would receive if he were unemployed ($400) to come up with his partial benefit amount: $190.

-An employee who works in Washington, D.C. would be eligible for a weekly unemployment benefit of $300, based on his prior earnings.
-He was laid off from his job, and currently earns $250 per week from a part-time job.
-The District of Columbia disregards one-fifth of his earnings plus $20 in calculating partial unemployment benefits.
-He would be entitled to a weekly partial unemployment benefit of $120: The $300 he would get if fully unemployed, less $180 (his $250 weekly earnings minus one-fifth of her earnings is $50, plus $20).
+Susan works in Washington, D.C. and would be eligible for a weekly unemployment benefit of $300, based on her prior earnings.
+She was laid off from her job, and she currently earns $250 per week from a part-time job.
+The District of Columbia disregards one-fifth of her earnings plus $20, in calculating partial unemployment benefits.
+Based on this formula, the state would take her earnings of $250 and subtract $70 (one-fifth of her earnings is $50, plus $20).
 The remaining number, $180, is then subtracted from $300 (the amount she would receive if fully employed), for a partial benefit of $120.

 To find out your state's rules on partial unemployment benefits, contact your state unemployment agency.
 For links to each state's agency, see State Unemployment Agencies.